Hernandezn/jenkins-cicd/README.md

   Powerful CSS library for clean, classification-managed front-end formatting.
 - **JavaScript**

-  Front-end scripting used for immediate front-end feedback, custom generation of tables, AJAX data retrieval, and management of custom-populated UI elements.
+  Front-end scripting used for immediate front-end feedback/event handling, custom generation of tables, AJAX/promise data retrieval, and management of custom-populated UI elements via DOM manipulation.

 Project was commissioned as a paid assignment by Revature, LLC.